vivid-planet/comet/.changeset/five-tigers-run.md

 "@comet/admin-theme": minor
 ---

-Change `DataGrid`'s `noRowsLabel` from "No rows" to "No results found"
+Change `DataGrid`'s `noRowsLabel` from "No rows" to "No results found."